yueyy/Notes/Translation.md

 ```
 Among these:
 - `broPlugadget`,necessary  parameter,to definitely appoint this module as Plugadget mode，open the plug-in package mode of the module;
-- `broAppoutputs`,necessary parameter,to appoint the package of the host project.Different variant can have different.zip files depending on the host when packaged
+- `broAppoutputs`,necessary parameter,to appoint the package of the host project.Different variant can have different.zip files depending on the host when packaged;
 - After packaging,the result located on `module/build/bro/com.package.name.plugadget`,and it will automatically transmit module result to the phone by adb,shall be in effect after the app restart.